-After the interphase barrier has been removed, a grounding stick must be used to discharge the mid-band ring, on the vacuum interrupters (1) so equipped, before any work is done on the interrupters.
+A grounding stick should be used to discharge the mid-band ring, on the vacuum interrupters (1) so equipped, before any work is done on the interrupters.

 The insulated vacuum envelope (2) should be examined carefully for cracks in the area of the metal-to-insulation seals on both ends and around the mid-band ring.
 Since a certain amount of transmitted light is usually required to detect cracks, the inspection should be done in a well lighted area.
 If the mid-band ring, when so equipped, has been bent by an accidental impact, that area should be specially scrutinized for seal damage.
 Small external chips will not impair the useful life of the interrupter.